colindembovsky/colindembovsky.github.io/_posts/2021-11-01-comparing-code-quality-metrics-with-code-security.markdown

 ## Quality Gates

-I'm repeat: I'm not saying that _quality_ is unimportant.
+I'll repeat: I'm not saying that _quality_ is unimportant.
 I think that there are other far more effective ways to measure and ensure quality than quality code metrics.

 I have coached many teams that are looking to implement testing that start by attempting to implementing UI testing.
 After all, they reason, if the test is at the UI layer, then we can ensure quality through the service layer to the data layer - no need to test those separately, right?

 It turns out that this is a trap: different types of testing have different challenges, and differing rates of Return on Investment (ROI).
 I wrote about this [here]({% post_url 2013-07-18-why-you-absolutely-need-to-unit-test %}).
 Unit tests have a high ROI, since they are usually easy to write and don't require data or environment management.
 Integration and Functional tests are more expensive to write and maintain, since you need consistent, stable environments and have to manage test data.
-UI tests are notoriusly fragile.
+UI tests are notoriously fragile.
 ROI diminishes quickly beyond unit testing.

 In the same manner, the ROI for code quality metrics diminishes over time.
 Teams can (and should) implement _quality gates_ to ensure that deployed code meets quality criteria.
 Assuming you peer-review Pull Requests, implement unit testing, have some Integration and Functional tests, and monitor performance of your code running in production, what real value do code quality metrics add?
 It definitely has _some_ usefulness, but I would argue over time its usefulness diminishes over time, especially if you have other quality gates in place.